A Brief History of Sustainability at Acadia

 Arthur Irving Academy for the Environment established

 The Arthur Irving Academy for the Environment was established by Acadia to serve as a centre for interdisciplinary scholarship, education and advocacy on environmental issues.
 Governed by a council of faculty, students, and staff of the University, the Academy's mission is to serve and to lead in scholarship and education on environmental issues, inspiring and enabling people and communities to practice and pursue sustainability at Acadia and beyond.
-The Arthur Irving Academy for the Environment is located in the DeWolfe House.
+In 2014 The Arthur Irving Academy for the Environment completed its mandate on campus.

 Acadia Strategic Plan incorporates principles of sustainability